 - Monitoring progress on updating the plan as needed in the in the future.

-A public informational meeting to share specifics of the plan is scheduled to be held at the Council meeting on November 21, 2017 at the Baxter City Hall.
-The City will accept comments on the draft plan through December 8, 2017.
-Public comments will be gathered and used to develop the final plan which will then be reviewed and approved by the City Council on December 19, 2017.
+A public informational meeting to share specifics of the plan was held at the Council meeting on November 21, 2017 at the Baxter City Hall.
+The City accepted comments on the draft plan.
+Public comments were gathered and used to develop the final plan which was reviewed and approved by the City Council on December 19, 2017.

 Written comments can be submitted by mail, email or by delivery to the Baxter City Hall.
 Please submit comments to: